eficode-academy/gradle-katas/README.md

 Learn Gradle with these interactive katas.

-Tasks
+Task creation

-    add-task  - Adding simple task and configure lifecycle and properties
+ - task-creation - Adding simple task and

-    task-parameters - Changing task output when passing parameters from command line

-    task-flow - Creating dependent tasks and ordered execution
+ - build-phases - Creating dependent tasks and ordered execution

+Properties
+ - configuring-properties - Different ways of passing properties to the build

+ - checking-properties - Verifying and using passed properties

+Task Flow
+ - task-execution-order - Instructing your tasks to run in certain order

+ - task-dependencies - Creating a DAG (directed acyclic graph) out of your tasks

+Skipping task
+ - incremental-tasks - Defining build-input and output

+ - skipping-execution - Conditional execution of tasks

+Task types
-    task-types - Experiment with built-in types and define custom re-usable types.
+ - built-in-task-types - Experiment with a variety of built-in types

-Artifacts
+ - custom-task-types - Defining custom re-usable types.

+Plugin
+ - applying-plugins - Looking into available plugins

+Task tules
+ - task-rules - Dynamic task content

+Artifact handling
-    create-artifact - Creating an artifact
+ - create-artifact - Creating an artifact

-    publish-artifact - How to share your artifact.
+ - publish-artifact - How to share your artifact.
 Group, name and version practices.

-    resolve-artifact - Compile code using the artifact as a dependency
+ - resolve-artifact - Compile code using the artifact as a dependency